2023 Meeting of the NC Chapter of the American Fisheries Society

 1302-1312 Stretch Break

 1312-1330 Best Student and Professional Presentations Awards (W. Don Baker and Richard L. Noble awards)

 COVID Safety Protocols

 Our safety guidelines for the meeting are provided below:

-- If you believe you have been exposed to someone who has tested positive for Covid prior to the meeting, please follow CDC quarantine & testing guidelines.
-Regardless of vaccination status or recent test results, if an individual feels ill or has flu/Covid-like symptoms at the time of the meeting, they should not attend the meeting.
+- If you have been exposed to someone who tested positive for Covid prior to the meeting, please follow CDC guidelines.

 - Masks are not mandatory; each participant should use their own judgement as to mask or not mask.

 The minutes from the NCAFS 2023 business meeting can be reviewed here.
 Thanks to Casey Joubert for recording & compiling.